plot

 model, emodel, eemodel

 Plot the current incident model spectrum (Note: This is NOT the same as an unfolded spectrum.)
-The contributions of the various additive components are also plotted.
 If using a named model, the model name should be given as an additional argument. emodel plots $Ef(E)$ or, if plotting wavelength, $\lambda f(\lambda)$. eemodel plots $E^{2}f(E)$, or if plotting wavelength, $\lambda^{2}f(\lambda)$.
 The $E$ (or $\lambda$) used in the multiplicative factor is taken to be the geometric mean of the lower and upper energies of the plot bin.
+The individual additive model components are shown by dotted lines.

 polangle